-- Custodial interference (1st and 2nd degree)
+- Custodial interference (1st and 2nd degrees)

-- Rape (1st and 2nd degree)
+- Unlawful sexual penetration (1st and 2nd degrees)

-- Unlawful dissemination of an intimate image.
+- Unlawful dissemination of an intimate image

 The Oregon Department of Justice runs a Crime Victims’ Services Division, which provides information on victims’ rights and services.
 You can also call them at (503) 378-5348.